Solamere Network - Executive Partner Group

 Scott McNealy is an enthusiastic ice hockey fan and an avid golfer.

-CloseAndy Puzder
+Andy Puzder

-Andrew F. Puzder served as president and chief executive officer of CKE Restaurants, Inc., an international restaurant company and owner of the Hardee's and Carl's Jr, quick service restaurant brands, from September 2000 until his retirement in April of 2017.
+Andrew F. Puzder served as president and chief executive officer of CKE Restaurants, Inc., an international restaurant company and owner of the Hardee's and Carl's Jr. quick service restaurant brands, from September 2000 until his retirement in April of 2017.
 He received numerous restaurant industry awards for his work as CEO of CKE.

 Prior to joining CKE, Puzder served as executive vice president, general counsel for Fidelity National Financial, Inc. and chief executive officer of Santa Barbara Restaurant Group, Inc. He is a member of the California, Nevada and Missouri Bar Associations.

-Puzder co-authored Job Creation: How It really Works and Why Government Doesn't Understand It in 2010.
-He authored The Capitalist Comeback in 2018; Its Time to get America Back to Work and Its Time to Let America Work Again in 2020.
+Puzder co-authored Job Creation: How It Really Works and Why Government Doesn't Understand It in 2010.
+He authored The Capitalist Comeback in 2018; It’s Time to Get America Back to Work and It’s Time to Let America Work Again in 2020.

-CloseRon Sargent
+Ron Sargent

 Mr. Sargent is the retired chairman and chief executive officer of Staples, Inc., a business products retailer, headquartered in Framingham, Massachusetts.
 He joined Staples in 1989 and progressed through a variety of management positions before he was named chief executive officer in 2002 and chairman in 2005, positions he held until June 2016 and January 2017, respectively.
 Before joining Staples, Mr. Sargent served in a variety of management positions at The Kroger Co.